mateuszanella/php-archive-stream/docs/USAGE.md

 You may also wish to stream an archive directly to the browser.
 This can be done by passing `php://output` or `php://stdout` as the destination path.
 Note that in this case, the format **MUST** be specified, as the library cannot determine it from the destination path alone:

+> Notes on streaming a file to the browser:
+> - Make sure to pay attention to the HTTP headers in the configuration, and ensure they are correctly set for your use case;
+> - In the event that headers have already been sent, the library **WILL NOT** attempt to send them again, and will simply stream the archive data, which may lead to unexpected results in the browser.
+It is the developer's responsibility to ensure that headers are sent correctly before streaming the archive.

 ```php
 // Streaming a ZIP archive directly to the browser
 $manager->create('php://output', 'zip');